tjohander-splunk/blog-service/README.md

 -Dsplunk.metrics.export.interval=3s
 ```

+* `opentelemetry-java-api` is intended to demonstrate the added capabilities of using the OpenTelemetry Java API to decorate and enhance telemetry data

+# OTEL Collector
+`docker-compose.yaml` contains a single instance of the Otel Collector, coming from the latest Collector image.
+It appears this image is designed to run in Gateway mode, so the additional volume mappings are required for the `gateway_config.yaml` and `.conf` files.

+The application is intended to send it's Metrics to this Collector instance, so I have not configured a `realm` in my Java Agent program arguments.

-## Generate Load
+# Generate Load
 Run the `./loadgen` script in the root of this project.

 To verify the metrics being emitted by Micrometer, head to `http://localhost:8085/actuator/metrics`

 Of particular interest is the reason that we don't see `http.client.requests.xxxx` metrics.
 You can confirm that Micrometer is emitting them by hitting `http://localhost:8085/actuator/metrics/http.client.requests`.
 Metrics Finder comes up empty, though

-`opentelemetry-java-api` is intended to demonstrate the added capabilities of using the OpenTelemetry Java API to decorate and enhance telemetry data